rahulshah7/oystercard/README.md

 - [x] Implement the limit in the top_up method.
 Use an inline `if` statement to check if the limit would be exceeded
 - [x] Make the error message include the limit value
 - [x] Use interpolation to keep your code DRY

+### 7. Deduct the money

+- [ ] Write up a plan for how you will interact with your code and manually test in IRB.
+- [ ] Write a test for the `deduct` method, see it fail
+- [ ] Implement the method, see the test pass